No wedding website would be complete without a blog.

 One groom-to-be texted me late at night, thinking that I’d return his message the following morning.
 He and his fiancée were surprised that I happened to be up making changes to this website.
 We texted back and forth, planning their elopement for the next day.
 (They were on their way from Florida to Boston to visit friends.
 They’d seen how easy it is to get married in Connecticut and decided to tie the knot on their way.)
 We met at a convenient Town Hall along their way, they got their marriage license, and we held their ceremony at a park nearby.
 After their wedding, they got their certified copy of their marriage license and continued toward Boston a legally-married couple.

 The number of morning phone calls that began “I know it’s short notice, but …” I’ve received is beyond counting.
 Usually, I reply “What time this morning would you like to get married?”
 Frequently the person is surprised and answers, “Oh, no. We want to get married the day after tomorrow.”
 Or sometimes, “Well, I’m getting deployed soon, and my fiancée and her family will be here tomorrow.
 Could we do it then?”
-“Certainly!” is my always my response.
+“Certainly!” is almost always my response.
 At times we have to work around other weddings, but that’s not a problem.

 This year I’ve had the honor of officiating at some amazing weddings, and I’m grateful for each and every one.
 And the year’s not over yet!